sebastian-dv/CSE-151A-Project/Final_Submission_Draft.md

 All 47 of the datasets features

-After we chose our targets and features for our project, we plotted out the counts and found that we have imbalanced data.
-We also found many null values, all of which we dealt with during preprocessing.
+After understanding the meaning of different features, and from the output data we got after printing the entire dataset, it shows we have imbalanced data: we have some null values, and some features that are not clean enough to be used for training models, which indicates that we need to do some data preprocessing:

 ![Barchart](https://github.com/sebastian-dv/CSE-151A-Project/assets/23327980/66afc575-09cd-4fc2-b152-805c58aabf06)